wjsutton/olympics_project/README.md

-# olympics_project
+# SQL Olympics Project
-Data Analysis of the Olympics
+A data analysis of the Olympics

+TO DO:
+- Set up database
+- import data
+- find top athletes